 A full application must consist of a completed online form, with the following attachments:

 - applicant CV

 - other academic reference letters (minimum one)

 To prepare content in advance for entering into the online form, see the application guidelines.
 Application requirements are further detailed in the Call for Applications.

 Applicants will receive notification of an award decision no later than February 28, 2021.

 Help give undergraduate students a unique training opportunity.
 Help to spark in them an enduring interest in health research and/or clinical practice—an interest that might lead them to pursue advanced studies in a related area.
 Help today’s students become tomorrow’s leaders in the fields of the Developmental Origins of Health and Disease (DOHaD) and in allergic and related immune diseases.

-Donations toward the Sears Studentship, for which a charitable receipt can be issued, can be made through the CHILD Cohort Study’s partner organization, The Sandbox Project, by credit card (through the form below), or by a cheque made out to “The Sandbox Project” and mailed to: The Sandbox Project, 36 Toronto Street, Suite 1LG, Toronto, Ontario M5C 2C5.
+Donations toward the Sears Studentship, for which a charitable receipt can be issued, can be made through the CHILD Cohort Study’s partner organization, The Sandbox Project, by credit card (through the form below), or by a cheque made out to “The Sandbox Project” and mailed to: The Sandbox Project Charity, 30 Adelaide Street East, Suite 301, Toronto, ON M5C 3H1.